Well, it depends…

-However, do check with your local council – for example where I live, permitted development rights have been revoked, meaning you have to apply for permission (but not full planning permission) from the council, although with a shed, nobody will probably mind – it’s mainly there to control inappropriate conservatories and other extensions.
+However, do check with your local council – for example where I used to live, permitted development rights have been revoked, meaning you have to apply for permission (but not full planning permission) from the council, although with a shed, nobody will probably mind – it’s mainly there to control inappropriate conservatories and other extensions.

 In addition, your land might have restrictive covenants than require you to obtain permissions, but once again, these are mainly aimed at permanent alterations/extensions – sheds are usually wooden and are classed as non-permanent structures.

 If you are within a national park, area of outstanding natural beauty, world heritage site or conservation area, then planning permission almost certainly will be required.

 For further details, you can visit the UK government Planning Portal or contact your local council.

 How tall can My Shed be?

 The maximum height is determined by how close you are to the boundary (known as the curtilage) of your garden, and what type of roof you are going to have (i.e. apex/pointed or flat/slab).

 Will any part of your shed be closer than 2 metres from the curtilage?

 Being close to your boundary means a greater potential visual impact for your neighbours and/or to the character of the area, so if this is the case, then the maximum height permitted is 2.5 metres regardless of roof type.

 Will it be more than 2 metres away from the curtilage?

 If your building will be more than 2 metres away from the ‘curtilage’ of your house then a flat / slab roof can be up to 3 metres high at its highest point and a maximum of 2.5 metres at the lower eave.
 If you have dual pitched roof, then it can be up to 4 metres high, again with a maximum of 2.5 metres to the eaves.

 How much floor space can a Shed have?